mszegedy/plea/story/ch-7.md

 "Anyway, that's Sibgorprom covered.
 Next, the second most powerful faction in Keleykh: the Tonins.
 They actually used to be the first, before the Sump existed, and they're still the scariest in terms of sheer power and diversity.
 They have the most shamans of any faction, and have their fingerprints on almost every business in Keleykh.
 The reason _they_ hate us, apart from it being politically convenient, is that they're direct competitors to us.
 They own Keleykh General Hospital, they used to own Dubrovka's asylum before that shut down, and in general they have a near-monopoly on medicine in Keleykh."

 "So, that's their thing?
-They're Keleykh's doctors?" asked Vasilisa, habitually trying to demonstrate that she was still paying attention.
+They're Keleykh's doctors?" asked Vasilisa, trying to demonstrate out of habit that she was still paying attention.

 "Well… no," said Sofia.
 "All but a few are actually fishermen.
 Fishing is traditionally connected to medicine in Nganasan culture, and the Tonins were fishermen-shamans before they were doctors.
 They are the favored faction of the Sea-Mother.
 They usually take the form of loons, whose beaks can snap up disease spirits out of people like they snap up fish.
 If you see a loon far from the seashore, that's probably a Tonin spying on us.
 In fact, there's probably a Tonin spying on us right now.
 There's at least fifty of them, all of them shamans.